canuckistani/mockups/authoring/resource-map.md

 ### TL;DR

 Resourcemaps are like sourcemaps but mapping a large set of resources with a statement like "Stuff from this URL is stored in that directory".
-It's purpose is to allow authoring tools to save modified sources read from HTTP.
+Its purpose is to allow authoring tools to save modified sources read from HTTP.

 This document talks about a number of cases, but in the short term with Firefox